promise-100/CustomerData_Capestone/README.md

    1. For Portfolio Building.

 ### Data Cleaning and Preparation:
+---
 The dataset went through some processes of data cleaning and preparations to ensure accuracy and consistency.
 This involves;
 - Data Inspection.
 - Addressing missing values.
 - Removing Duplicates.

-### Exploratory Data Analysis(EDA):
+### Exploratory Data Analysis:
+---
-EDA involved the exploring of the data to answer some questions about the data such as;
+Exploratory Data Analysis involves the exploring of the data to answer some questions about the data such as;
 - Retrieve the total number of customers from each region.
 - Find the most popular subscription type by the number of customers.
 - Find customers who canceled their subscription within 6 months.